jceelen/strava-windsurf-data/readme.md

   * setColumnMarkup(): use arrays to update a bunch of cells instead of 1 cell at the time
   * getLocation(): tidy up the for loop and caching.
   * update data: get indexes from `config.columns`
+  * config.columns as an array of dictionaries (not an array with a dictionary of dictionaries)
+  * rename config and settings for more uniformity
   * Fix performance or load: Timeout: https://www.strava.com/api/v3/activities/1211919367?include_all_efforts at callStrava(Strava:58)
     * Fix that script finishes if there is a time-out
     * Maybe split up the calls?
 10 rows, 10 rows etc?
   * Less often updating markup
+  * update UGC less often instead of cache

 ## Notes